ncyxie/Notepad-DOT-Qt/README.md

 #### Using the winget tool

 *Note: The winget command line tool is only supported on **Windows 10 (1709)** and **Windows 11 (21H2)** or later versions.*

+*Note: If your Windows version is suitable for winget and winget still doesn't work, make sure 'App Installer' package is up-to-date.*

 **Installing Notepad DOT Qt via winget**